-A competing apologetic method that is quite problematic is Van Tillian Presuppositionalism.
+In contrast to the method I will be proposing is Van Tillian Presuppositionalism.
 This method is popular among various reformed theological circles and reduces all apologetic endeavors to the doctrine of Sola Scriptura.

 Van Till says, “Rather than wedding Christianity to the philosophies of Aristotle and Kant, we must openly challenge the apostate philosophic constructions of men by which they seek to suppress the truth about God, themselves, and the world.”

 He also says, “If it has to import some of its materials from the enemy, it cannot expect effectively to conquer the enemy.
 It is the Christian faith that alone has the truth; this should be its clam.”

 First, Van Til violates his own standard due to the fact that his system associates the philosophical predisposition of German Idealism with a reformed theological vocabulary.
 Van Til’s apologetic is a mixture of Kantian transcendentalism, Hegelian holism, and some postmodernism mixed in for good measure.
 Methodologically speaking, presuppositionalism is far from a pristine Christianity successfully avoiding the incorporation of “materials of the enemy.”
 This is not to say that this is a weakness of the method, rather, it is identifying an inconsistency Van Til and his followers sweep under the rug.
 There is nothing intrinsically wrong with baptizing these particular philosophies in Christian truth, if such a baptism is possible.
 It is, however, wrong to chastise others for baptizing Aristotle, so to speak, while Van Til is sprinkling water over the head of Kant and Hegel.